Wankspitze as seen from Hölltörl (march 2008)

 Full ski hikers gear including avalanche devices.

-For avalanche advice and avalanche warnings, contact the Austrian avalanche service first.
+For avalanche advice and avalanche warnings, contact the Austrian avalanche service

 The parts of the loop, where avalanches most likely can come down are: